 Under Project Settings > Team members, simply add their email address to send them an invite.

 Another option is to set up and run your own bastion host.
-This would allow you to route all Codeship calls through your bastion host and white list only this host.
+This allows you to only open access to the bastion host and route all CodeShip traffic through it.

 If your build can’t locate a configuration file which you ignored in your repository, via